nf-core/detaxizer/README.md

 2. Optional pre-processing ([`fastp`](https://github.com/OpenGene/fastp))
 3. Classification of reads ([`Kraken2`](https://ccb.jhu.edu/software/kraken2/), and/or [`bbduk`](https://sourceforge.net/projects/bbmap/))
 4. Optional validation of searched taxon/taxa ([`blastn`](https://blast.ncbi.nlm.nih.gov/Blast.cgi))
-5. Optional filtering of the searched taxon/taxa from the reads (either from the raw files or the preprocessed reads, using either the output from the classification (kraken2 and/or bbduk) or blastn)
+5. Filtering of the searched taxon/taxa from the reads (either from the raw files or the preprocessed reads, using either the output from the classification (kraken2 and/or bbduk) or blastn)
 6. Summary of the processes (how many were classified and optionally how many were validated)
 7. Present QC for raw reads ([`MultiQC`](http://multiqc.info/))